-Tis the season…to be stressful!
+This the season…to be stressful!
 Ironically, at this holiday time of year, many feel more stressed out than jolly.
-While the promise of getting together with friends and family, exchanging gifts and enjoying good food and drink should raise spirits, many are feeling overwhelmed by all the planning, shopping and food preparation, not to mention decorating the house inside and out.
+While the promise of getting together with friends and family, exchanging gifts, and enjoying good food and drink should raise spirits, many feel overwhelmed by all the planning, shopping, and food preparation, not to mention decorating the house inside and out.

 For many, stress is a result of doing too much, reports Verywell Mind.
-Trying to participate in too many fun activities actually can be stressful rather than fulfilling.
-Too much togetherness can impinge on alone time, which most need to find center and maintain balance.
-Conversely not everyone has a large extended family or circle of friends so that the holidays can instill dread about being alone.
+Trying to participate in too many fun activities can actually be stressful rather than fulfilling.
+Too much togetherness can impinge on alone time, which most need to find the center and maintain balance.
+Conversely, not everyone has a large extended family or circle of friends, so that the holidays can instill dread about being alone.

-Acknowledge feelings: Someone may have experienced a loss of a loved one so that the holidays are particularly stressful.
+Someone may have experienced a loss of a loved one, so that the holidays are particularly stressful.
 These individuals should take time to express their feelings – even cry.
 Just because it’s the holidays, don’t feel pressured to be happy.

-Be realistic: The holidays, like everything else in life, don’t have to be perfect.
-Things change and that includes traditions among family and friends.
+The holidays, like everything else in life, don’t have to be perfect.
+Things change, and that includes traditions among family and friends.
 Let things go.
 Accept that activities in the past may not be possible to sustain each year.

-Plan ahead: Schedule time to shop, cook, meet with friends and so forth.
-The more control over the activities; the less stress one feels.
+Schedule time to shop, cook, meet with friends, and so forth.
+The more control over the activities, the less stress one feels.

-Reach out: Those who are alone or feeling lonely should reach out and seek community, religious or other social activities where they can find friendship and support.
+Those who are alone or feeling lonely should reach out and seek community, religious, or other social activities where they can find friendship and support.

-Also consider BIOTONE Aromatherapy Massage Lotions which are available in Bliss, Calming, Energy, Renewal and Serenity.
+Consider BIOTONE Aromatherapy Massage Lotions, which are available in Bliss, Calming, Energy, Renewal, and Serenity.
 They can help relax and quiet the mind and body as well as lift and invigorate the spirit.